Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Discussions and conclusions

 \section{Discussions and conclusions}

 To conclude this paper, let us first tie up a few loose ends that we left in section \ref{sec2}.
 First, we note that as mentioned in the beginning of section \ref{sec2}, we have treated the hydrodynamics of the star in a Newtonian manner.
 This approximation can be justified if two conditions are satisfied. (a) The stellar gravity is close to Newtonian and (b) the external gravity (that due to the BH) varies slowly over scales comparable to the diameter of the star.
 Both these conditions are satisfied for the IMBH-WD system that we consider.
 As for point (a), recall that a useful measure to glean whether a Newtonian treatment of stellar gravity is consistent is given by the surface redshift factor $z$, defined via $z+ 1 = (1-2GM_{\star}/c^2R_{\star})^{-1/2}$.
 Now, for the WD that we have considered, $z \simeq 3.5\times 10^{-5}$, which is small enough to indicate that the star is effectively Newtonian (compare this for example with $z \simeq 2\times 10^{-6}$ for the Sun and $z \sim 0.2$ for a typical $1.4M_{\odot}$ neutron star with a radius of 10 Km).
+One can alternatively consider the stellar compactness parameter defined as $C = GM_{\star}/(c^2R_{\star})$, see e.g., \cite{ShapiroTeukolsky}.
+In our case $C\sim 3.6\times 10^{-5}$, which is about one order of magnitude less than that of the Sun with $C\sim2.1\times 10^{-6}$.
+This indicates that our WD is sufficiently non-compact so that Newtonian hydrodynamics is a good approximation, compared for example with a typical neutron star of mass $1.4M_{\odot}$ and radius 10 Km for which $C\sim2\times 10^{-1}$.
 To see if point (b) is satisfied here, we note that one often defines a local radius of curvature ${\mathcal R} \sim (r^3c^2/GM)^{1/2}$ to estimate the effect of gravity over a given length scale \citep{Taylor, Poisson1, Tejeda2017}.
 In our case, at $r_p=39 r_g$ where this radius of curvature is minimum, we find ${\mathcal R}/R_{\star} \sim 277$ indicating that the effects of BH gravity is indeed a constant to a good approximation over the dimension of the star.
 Indeed, for closer encounters with smaller values of $r_p$, this ratio becomes smaller, and the treatment of the stellar fluid using Newtonian hydrodynamics is more challenged.
 In that situation, one should possibly write the fluid equations in terms of the Boyer-Lindquist coordinates as done by \cite{Tejeda2017}, which we have not done here.

 The second assumption that we have made is regarding the geodesic nature of the spinning particles that we have considered here (see the discussion after Equation \ref{Eq.geodesic1}).
 Now, the deviation from geodesic trajectories of spinning particles can be estimated by converting the specific angular momentum of the star to a length scale (upon dividing by $c$) and comparing it with the BH mass on the same scale (upon multiplying by $G/c^2$), see \cite{Semerak}.
 The smallness of the ratio of the specific angular momentum to the BH mass on the same length scale is an indicator of deviation from geodesic behaviour.
 In our case, we numerically computed this ratio at the initial stellar position of $5r_t$ and at $r_p$, and found this to be $1.5\times 10^{-4}$ and $1.3\times 10^{-3}$, respectively.
 This indicates that geodesics are a good approximation in the context of the spinning WD that we have considered, see the discussion in \cite{Semerak}.